 The Montjuïc is not a district in the true sense, but an area which has a character like a park and so its independent beings.
-Much of its attraction is owed to Barcelona's Montjuic mountain house in the southern city of World Expo in 1929 and the Olympic Games in 1992.
-There are excellent museums, magnificent views and pleasure in an amusement park worth the climb to the approximately 210-metre-high mountain.
+Many of its attraction is owed to Barcelona's Montjuic mountain house in the southern city of World Expo in 1929 and the Olympic Games in 1992.
+There are excellent museums and magnificent views worth the climb to the approximately 210-metre-high mountain.

-There are two different stories, as the Montjuïc got its name.
-At the time of the Roman settlement here was a temple, "Mons Jovis," Mountain of Jupiter, in the Middle Ages was on the south side of the Jewish cemetery, "Montjueu" which means "Mountain of the Jews".
+There are two different stories about how the Montjuïc got its name.
+At the time of the Roman settlement there was a temple, "Mons Jovis," Mountain of Jupiter, in the Middle Ages was on the south side of the Jewish cemetery, "Montjueu" which means "Mountain of the Jews".

 In the 17th Century, the fortress, which today houses the military historical museum, was used to control the city and to boom the insurgents.
 In the days of Franco the fortress on the Montjuïc was a prison for political prisoners.